 Types of blue tattoo inks available

-• Sky blue: Light and airy, sky blue is reminiscent of a clear daytime sky.
-It's perfect for creating a sense of lightness and is often used in tattoos that feature elements like clouds, air, or water.
+- Sky blue: Light and airy, reminiscent of a clear sky; perfect for elements like clouds, air, or water.

 Does a blue ink tattoo last?

-Areas exposed to more friction or sunlight may see faster fading.
-Proper aftercare and regular touch-ups can help maintain the vividness and definition of a blue ink tattoo over time.
+Areas exposed to friction or sunlight may fade faster.
+Proper care and occasional touch-ups maintain vibrancy and definition.

 Components and quality of blue tattoo inks